Saturday, October 17, 2015

 There is a more comprehensive list published somewhere, but you get the idea.

 So this kid's mom showed up just before recess, and we all got to hold a kitten as long as we promised not to drop them.
-We all agreed to not drop them.
 The kittens made noises and wiggled and chased bits of ribbon around the floor, and all the girls wanted to hold one of those cute little wigglers and then they held them up to their faces and remarked how soft they were and how “just so adorable” they were.
 How weird is that?
 Forth graders using the word “adorable?”
 Puke.

 A couple of the girls squealed at how cute the kittens were and another girl cried.
 She actually teared up because the kittens were so cute.
 Her social status went up a plus 2 for that little tear-fest but I hated her anyway because she made fun of me for getting C's and D's on my spelling tests all year long and she always got A's and B's.
 I hated her so much.
 We all hated her and her stupid spelling A's and B's.
 I don't know what happened to her but I hope she lives in a mobile home in Florida.
 They have hurricanes in Florida.